If you meet an architect what would you expect?

 How is your experience working with the government authorities?
 How easy or difficult is it to find the space for toilets?

 Our initial proposition was not to build a completely new toilet.
 When we started we found from our initial research we found that there is a lot of underutilized toilets which are not in good condition.
 So our idea was to make them operation-wise sustainable and also a place that people can go to without hesitation.

 Dhaka is very crowded and also most of the urban places are also very crowded.
 Finding a piece of land is not that easy.
 And hence the thought of using a toilet that is already in a good location and which has very good accessibility.

 At first, we visited some places and developed some findings or metrics like how many people are using the toilet or what are the basic metrics of that location or the mix of the people (age) or how many times are they using it or what is the duration of their stay or what’s the purpose.
 So, if there is an existing toilet our priority was to check if it is possible to work with that building and with that agency and if nothing is available then our next option was to build a new facility altogether.

 Coming to working with the government, it completely depends on the Mayor – if (s)he is a visionary.
 We are working with a few visionary Mayors who are really taking good initiatives and have a good say on public sanitation.
 Overall, our government is taking it very seriously right now.

 Awesome!!
 How do you operate the toilet?
 Do you use technology?
-Or you provide the manpower to facilitate operations?
+Or do you provide the manpower to facilitate operations?

 Actually it depends on the location.
 In some places, using technology does not cover the initial rudimentary cost of operations.